Record of Outperformance

 To use a straightforward example, an investment trust that sees its NAV increase by 15% at the same time as its discount narrows from a 15% to a 5% discount will generate a share price return of 29%, offering a significant kicker to performance.
 This approach is well-trodden ground for many professional, value-orientated investors and a real source of long-term performance.
 It is worth noting that open-ended funds will only ever generate the NAV performance and can not benefit from this scenario.

-While risks persist for 2025 — including the unpredictable presidency of Donald Trump, high valuations of US technology stocks, a global trade war, a slower-than-expected pace of interest rate cuts, and the potential resurgence of inflation — we remain optimistic about generating strong risk-adjusted returns.
-This optimism is driven by the opportunity to capitalise on historically wider discounts and attractive dividend yields within the sector.
+While risks persist for 2026 – including the unpredictable US administration, high valuations of US technology stocks, sticky inflation, and sluggish global growth – we remain optimistic about generating strong risk-adjusted returns.
+Our optimism is driven by the opportunity to capitalise on historically wide discounts and attractive dividend yields within the investment trust sector, our strategic positioning in undervalued UK and European markets, and meaningful exposure to alternative assets including precious metals and infrastructure that offer both income and inflation protection.

-We anticipate corporate activity will remain elevated in 2025, along with record levels of share buybacks, as the sector undergoes continued “Darwinism”, emerging “fitter, leaner, and stronger”.
-This evolution should be supported by a resolution to the cost disclosure issue and a healthy macroeconomic backdrop.
+We anticipate corporate activity will remain elevated in 2026 as the sector consolidates, emerging “fitter, leaner, and stronger”.

 Baron & Grant is harnessing the advantages of investment trusts to the benefit of their clients